sudo-hh/CppND-Capstone-Snake-Game/README.md

 This is the capstone project for Udacity's C++ Nanodegree [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

+In this version, you will have first some basic instructions before starting the game.

+Once in the game, you will notice that our crazy snake will randomly change its color everytime a fruit is eaten.

+The color generation for the next event happens in a thread, which is synchronized by means of an unique mutex and a condition variable.

+If your snake eats itself, the game is over.
+You'll notice quite easy.

+Finally, you will get information about the maximun score registered and the score you just got.

+I hope you like it.

 <img src="snake_game.gif"/>

 ## Dependencies for Running Locally